La Jolla Outdoors Scene: 8 Activities for Different Adventure-seekers

 Scuba and Snorkel

-With an underwater park measuring over 6,000 acres of ocean bottom and tidelands, La Jolla offers one of the most popular spots for scuba diving and snorkeling in the area.
-The La Jolla Underwater Park is divided into four habitats: rocky reef, kelp bed, sand flats and a submarine canyon.
+With an underwater park measuring over 6,000 acres of ocean bottom and tidelands, La Jolla offers one of the most popular spots for scuba diving and snorkeling.
+La Jolla Underwater Park is divided into four habitats: rocky reef, kelp bed, sand flats and submarine canyon.
 Each one houses different marine life, including orange garibaldi, leopard sharks, rays, seals, sea lions, sea bass and turtles.

 Kayak and Canoe